Oblivion-dots/.github/profile/README.md

-# 🚀 Orbital-Dots
+# 🚀 Oblivion-dots-Dots

-**Orbital-Dots** is a GitHub organization dedicated to building next-level Linux desktop configurations, focused on Hyprland and QuickShell.
+**Oblivion-dots-Dots** is a GitHub organization dedicated to building next-level Linux desktop configurations, focused on Hyprland and QuickShell.
 This is the home for future projects aimed at developers, power users, and anyone who loves a sleek and customizable Linux setup.

 ---